commercetools/merchant-center-application-kit/README.md

 A webpack server will start building the source codes and will open up a page in the browser.
 At this point you can start developing the app and webpack will reload the page whenever you make some changes.

-> The `.env` file contains necessary ENV variables to run the application on localhost.
+> The `env.json` file contains necessary config to run the application on localhost.

 ### API domains

 The MC runs on 2 different data centers: one in `EU` and one in `US`.
-Depending on which one you would like to target your application, you need to adjust a couple of ENV variables in the `.env` file.
+Depending on which one you would like to target your application, you need to adjust a couple of fields in the `env.json` file.

 The MC API is available at the following domains: